Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

 \subsection{Generating Information for Efficient Repair}

-To be able to efficiently repair lost data, we need to extract repair information from the underlying graphical content of the generated Founsure code.
-We observe that Check \#3 nodes are the most suitable node type for the repair process since it directly establishes a relationship between the coded symbols.
-It is not hard to see having more of these type of nodes (created independently or dependently) gives alternative ways of repairing a given node in case of different combinations of node failures happening in the communication network.
-In other words, the more of these type of checks we find, the more potential we have for the regeneration of the lost coded chunks.
-With regard to this observation, we can use two techniques to increase the number of check \#3 type information based on check \#1 and check \#2 equations: \begin{itemize} \item First method is as follows.
+To efficiently repair the lost data, we need to extract repair information from the underlying graphical content of the generated Founsure code.
+We observe that check \#3 nodes are the most suitable node type for the repair process since it establishes a direct relationship between the coded symbols.
+It is not hard to see having more of these node types (created independently or dependently) gives alternative ways of repairing a given node in case of different combinations of node failures happening in the communication network.
+In other words, the more of these check types we find, the more potential we have for the regeneration of the lost coded chunks.
+With regard to this observation, we can use two techniques to increase the number of check \#3 type information based on check \#1 and check \#2 equations: \begin{itemize} \item The first method is as follows.
 We identify the coded nodes with degree one (say we have $M$ of those nodes).
 Identify their data node neighbors.
 There are $M$ check \#2 equations that connect these data nodes with the coding nodes.
 Since the corresponding $M$ coding nodes carry the same information, we can use these check \#2 type check equations as additional check \#3 check equations.
-Note that since check \#2 and check \#3 equations are derived from the same Founsure base graph, this technique is likely to generate already existent local recovery groups or dependent local recovery groups (i.e., local groups that can be derived from existent local groups) for coding nodes. \item Second method is as follows.
-Note that check \#1 is user defined although subject to a predefined structure.
+Note that since check \#2 and check \#3 equations are derived from the same base graph, this technique is likely to generate already existent local recovery groups or local groups that can be derived from existent local groups for the coding nodes. \item The second method is as follows.
+Note that check \#1 is user-defined although subject to a predefined structure.
 This defines local recovery groups over the data nodes.
 Since each data node is linked to local recovery groups of coded nodes through check \#2, we can use this relationship to derive check \#3 type check equations.
 For example, suppose we have the following check \#1 local recovery group defined for data nodes $D_0$, $D_1$ and $D_2$: $(D_0, D_1, D_2)$.
 Also, suppose that we have the following check \#2 equations:

 Thus, we can find a check \#3 type equation given by $(C_{2}, C_{12}, C_{17}, C_{20}, C_{21})$ by observing the following equivalence,

 Note that since this technique uses check \#1 equations, it is likely to generate distinct check \#3 local recovery groups and help improve repair performance dramatically.
 These additional check \#3 local recovery groups (for instance the operation of Equation (\ref{EqnsetXOR})) are efficiently computed by the set union function \textit{setXOR} given in "encoder.c" file. \end{itemize}